JoeLew709500/CI-Project-1/README.md

 ### Six Nations
 * Has a table of all of Wales's results from the Six Nations since the Five Nations became the Six Nations in 2000
-* The table has a background colour that is the same as the crown of the 3 feathers and when you hover over each year the color changes to green which is one of the colours on the welsh flag this makes it easier for the user to read.
+* The table has a background colour that is the same as the crown of the 3 feathers and when you hover over each year the colour changes to green which is one of the colours on the Welsh flag this makes it easier for the user to read.
 * When screen size is less than or equal to 780px the table headers abbreviate to the standard abbreviations shown on TV
 * The information is put into a linear format making it easier for the user to read

 ![six nations image](assets/readme-files/six-nations-page.png)

 ### Team
-* This page consists of every player in the welsh squad
+* This page consists of every player in the Welsh squad
 * When hovering over the player the card flips and gives the players name and position this gives the user a more interactive experience

 ![team image](assets/readme-files/team-page.png)